Vogtle Electric Generating Plant: Planning phase

-On August 15, 2006, Southern Nuclear formally applied for an Early Site Permit (ESP) for two additional units, and on March 31, 2008, submitted an application for a Combined Construction and Operating License (COL).
+In August 2006, Southern Nuclear formally applied for an Early Site Permit (ESP) for two additional units, and in March 2008, submitted an application for a Combined Construction and Operating License (COL).

-On April 9, 2008, Georgia Power Company reached a contract agreement for two AP1000 reactors designed by Westinghouse; owned by Toshiba.
+In April 2008, Georgia Power Company reached a contract agreement for two AP1000 reactors designed by Westinghouse, owned by Toshiba.

 Westinghouse partnered with the Shaw Group (Baton Rouge, LA) and its Stone & Webster division to manage the project with Westinghouse responsible for engineering, design, and overall management, and Shaw responsible for manufacturing the pre-fabricated component modules and managing the on-site construction.

-The contract represented the first agreement for new nuclear development in the United States since the Three Mile Island accident in 1979, and it received approval from the Georgia Public Service Commission on March 17, 2009.
+The contract represented the first agreement for new nuclear development in the United States since the Three Mile Island accident in 1979.
+It received approval from the Georgia Public Service Commission in March 2009.